heigvd-software-engineering/swissimage-vision/docs/infrastructure.md

 The workflow `train-and-report.yaml` is triggered when a pull request is opened or updated.
 The workflow runs the following steps:

-- Create a Kubernetes job with CML
+- `setup-runner` - Create a self-hosted gpu runner
-- Run `dvc repro` and `cml comment` (reporting)

-> [!NOTE]
-> CML creates a Kubernetes job with a node affinity to run on a node with GPU.
-This has the limitation that resource limits are not enforced and the job can consume all available resources on the node.
+- `train-and-report` - Runs the DVC pipeline and reports the results back to the pull request
+- `cleanup-runner` - Deletes the self-hosted gpu runner

 ## Reference